 Is Echo Show Good For Seniors?

 What about the Echo Show?
 This second-generation smart speaker has Bluetooth and Wi-Fi connectivity, and it’s wireless too.
-Of course, Echo Show uses Alexa.
+Of course, the Echo Show devices use Alexa.

-The original Echo Show was a tall, cylindrical device, whereas the new one looks more like a tablet.
+The original Amazon Echo Show was a tall, cylindrical device, whereas the new one looks more like a tablet.
 It has a screen, which was missing from the first edition of the Echo Show.
-This gives the senior the capacity to do both video and audio calls easily with their device.
+This gives the senior the capacity to do both audio and video calls easily with their device.

 Alexa’s AI has been improved as well.
 She can get in touch with the senior’s friends, family, and medical professionals through the contacts you feed her.
 If you don’t want her to access specific contacts for any reason, Alexa won’t.